johnfraserss/ICS3U/notes/21 - logging/README.md

     -------
     float
         The hypotenuse value
+    NoneType
+        Returns None if the values entered were not numbers.
     '''

-    assert isinstance(sideA, (int, float)), 'Expecting an int or float' assert isinstance(sideB, (int, float)), 'Expecting an int or float'
+    if not isinstance(sideA, (int, float)) or not isinstance(sideB, (int, float)): logging.error('The values entered into the hypotenuse function were not valid.') return None

     logging.debug('Starting hypotenuse with values ' + str(sideA) + ' and ' + str(sideB))